TechGrounds-Cloud8/cloud8-abdeslamazhir/NTW/NTW-01 OSI stack.md

 Physical Layer - Devines devices' electrical and physical aspects, for example, cables, connectors, electrical signals etc.

 TCP-IP model - Takes its name from two of its protocols, the Transmission Control Protocol (TCP) and the Internet Protocol (IP).

+It had 4 layers:

+Application - To allow acces to network resources.
+This layer interacts with the highest level of the OSI model.
+Functions of this layer: indentify partners, resource availability, user log on to remote host, e-mail services, offers distributed database sources.

+Transport - To provide reliable process to process message delivery and error delivery.
+This layer builds on the network layer in order to provide data transport from a process on a source system to a destination system.
+It determines how much data should be sent and at what rate.
+Functions: Divides messages into segments and numbers to make a sequence, makes sure the message is deliverd to the correct destination, message arrives without any error.

+Internet - To move packets from source to destination and to provide internetworking.
+Protocols belonging to the network layer are: Routing protocols, Multicast group management and Network-layer address assignment.

+Network Interface - Responsible for the transmission between two devices on the same network.

 ## Exercise